tweag/python-monorepo-example/2018-03-08-linear-sort.md

 were able to preserve the proof that the returned list is ascending without any changes to existing data types*.
-This is a central property that the authors of the linear types extension worked very hard to achive: that we are able to introduce additional guarantees *post facto* without having to refactor all the callers across the entire codebase.
+This is a central property that the authors of the linear types extension worked very hard to achieve: that we are able to introduce additional guarantees *post facto* without having to refactor all the callers across the entire codebase.
 Sometimes we want to prove more facts about the sorting function, for example to prove that it has the desired complexity.
 Such facts cannot be proven in a linear type framework.
-Still, linear types provide a lightweight framework that is enough to make our sorting functions safer, so that we need to trust less of the codebase.
+Still, linear types provide a lightweight framework that is sufficient to make our sorting functions safer, so that we need to put less faith into the codebase.